ComPWA/compwa.github.io/docs/develop.md

 ```

 If you still have problems, it may be that certain dependencies have become
-redundant or conflicting.
+redundant.
 In that case, trash the virtual environment and
 {ref}`create a new one <develop:Virtual environment>`.

 ## Automated coding conventions